Gims: 2012–2015: Subliminal

 On 29 January 2013, in the video Welcome to the Wa Part.
 4: La Consecration, Gims announced the release of his first solo studio album, Subliminal, for 20 May 2013.
 On 1 March Gims published "Meurtre par strangulation".
 On 15 March he unveiled "J'me tire", his second single which remained at number 1 on the French charts for four consecutive weeks, the music video being released on 10 April 2013.
 In an interview on the Rapelite.com site, Gims confirmed the presence of rapper Pitbull on a track entitled "Pas touché".
 His three brothers, Bedjik, Dadju and X-Gang, from the group MM Solja, reunited on the track "Outsider".

 On May 4, he published "Bella".
 On 13 May "VQ2PQ" was broadcast exclusively on Skyrock.
 The song "It Works," was aired on May 14, similarly exclusively, in collaboration with The Shin Sekaï.
 The album Subliminal was released on 20 May.
 To promote it, Gims unveiled previously unreleased tracks, not part of the album, in the form of a series of music videos (clips in French) entitled This is not a clip.
 On the commercial side, the album was certified double diamond disc with more than 1 million sales.

 On 31 May 2013, he performed his first solo concert at the Olympia.
 He featured on the album Racine carrée of Stromae on the song "AVF" featuring with Orelsan.
-After the last date of the Sexion d'Assaut tour, 28 September 2013 at the Stade de France for Urban Peace, which also brings together IAM, Orelsan, Youssoupha, La Fouine, Psy 4 de la Rime, Rohff and Stromae, Gims announced that he wanted to take a break.
-He also intends to take care of his marriage and his children, whom he says he has seen too little because of his career (the oldest of his four children was born around 2008 and the youngest in 2013).
-The new Sexion d'Assaut album is then scheduled for November 2015.
+After the last date of the Sexion d'Assaut tour, 28 September 2013 at the Stade de France for Urban Peace, which also brought together IAM, Orelsan, Youssoupha, La Fouine, Psy 4 de la Rime, Rohff and Stromae, Gims announced that he wanted to take a break.
+He also intended to take care of his marriage and his children, whom he says he has seen too little because of his career.
+The new Sexion d'Assaut album was scheduled for November 2015.

 In September 2013, he collaborated with singer Vitaa on the single "Game Over".
 The song topped the singles charts in France.
-On 22 November 2013, Gims unveils his new clip "Changer", which ranks 17th for the week of 1 December 2013.
-With this ballad, Gims hopes to reach a new, wider audience.
+On 22 November 2013, Gims unveiled his new clip "Changer", which ranked 17th for the week of 1 December 2013.
+With this ballad, Gims hoped to reach a new, wider audience.
 In February 2014, Gims was nominated in the Urban Music category at the Victoires de la Musique, but the prize went to the rap group 1995.
 His solo career was nonetheless a success.
 According to the magazine Challenges, the singer was the second highest paid French artist of 2013, behind Mylène Farmer but just ahead of Johnny Hallyday.